 Much revolves around the lake these days … I’m really happy living here in Bregenz.

-Martin Winkler, who’s a native of Bregenz, has been living with his small family in Lochau, three minutes’ walk from the lake shore, for seven years now.
+Martin Winkler, who’s a native of Bregenz, has been living with his small family in Lochau, three minutes’ walk from the lake shore, since 2012.
 “Much revolves around the lake these days … I’m really happy living here in Bregenz,” says the passionate surfer.
 In summer, it’s almost every day that he crosses the road carrying his stand-up paddle or surfboard to start the day on the water.
 And when it’s been a good day, he’s able to end it there too.
 The powdered state of water in the mountains is his first passion, his second are waves – the ones he can find on Lake Constance but particularly the ones thrown up by wild coastal seas.
 So much so that he borrowed a small bus to drive to the Atlantic coast to learn how to surf, when he was still only 18 years of age.
 He became acquainted with the hard side of the water surface in the Bay of Biscay near San Sebastian – and he simply didn’t give up.

 The waves on Lake Constance are high enough perhaps two or three times a year and then you have to get out straight away...